 "I don't indulge in such foolishness," you may think.
 But your mammal brain controls your neurochemicals.
 When you see someone else get a nod from the boss, or a better seat, or a lover with a smaller waist, a little cortisol may be triggered.
 This chemical alerts an animal to survival threats.
 You know your survival is not literally threatened by unfavorable social comparisons.
 But brain chemicals have a funny way of shaping perceptions.
 Once your cortisol flows, your higher cortex looks for evidence of survival threats.
 And it's good at finding what it looks for, so you risk magnifying that icky cortisol feeling.
 What's a mammal to do?

 So the next time social comparison gives you a little twinge, remember that your response is real because your animal brain controls the neurochemicals.
 But you can stop yourself from rushing toward evidence of threat.
 You can remind yourself that you are much more than a DNA carrier, and that you are basically safe.
 Soon, the survival-threat feeling will subside, and then you can decide if the latest social comparison affects your well-being.
-I have discussed this practice in earlier posts here and here, and in my books I, Mammal, and Meet Your Happy Chemicals.
+I have discussed this practice in earlier posts here and here, and in my books I, Mammal and Habits of a Happy Brain: Retrain Your Brain to Boost Your Serotonin, Dopamine, Oxytocin, & Endorphin Levels.

 Some of the time, your social radar will report that you are the one who’s on top.
 You're better and smarter and you got it going on!
 It would be nice to feel this all the time, but your brain did not evolve to do that.
 A chimp who always presumed it was best would be clawed to death by bigger, stronger rivals, if predators didn’t get it first.
 Survival depends on making realistic comparisons, NOT on producing a good feeling all the time.
 So instead of presuming you should always feel on top, just enjoy that feeling when it comes and accept it as a primal illusion when it goes.
 You'll end up better off if you don't try to force good feelings by focusing on those you are above.